-The supervision requires minimum values for the current (in case of a CT), or for the voltage (in case of a VT, respectively), otherwise the phase sequence cannot be reliably determined.
+The supervision requires minimum values, otherwise the phase sequence cannot be reliably determined:

-- For a VT: The minimum voltage is 0.1·Vn. - For a CT: The minimum current is 0.1·In.
+- • - For a CT: The minimum current is 0.1·In.

-5 Control / Switchgear-Manager
+6 Control / Switchgear-Manager

 Misconfiguration of switchgear could result in death or serious injury.
 This e.g. is the case when opening a disconnector under load or when switching a ground connector to live parts of a system.